mohit6b/tronbox-tronlink-poc/README.md

  ```
  and save it.
 You can find an example in `sample-env`.

 6. Set the dApp.
 The dApp needs to know the address where the MetaCoin contract has been deployed.
-We have put in the box a special script:
+Configure using below command

 ```
-npm run setup-dapp
+npm run migrate --network nile
 ```

 It will execute the migration, retrieve the contract address and save it in the file `src/js/metacoin-config.js`.
 This won't work if does not find the `.env` file.